This article provides invaluable advice to all homeschoolers and stay-at-home mums/dads of 2.5- to 6-year-olds.

 1. Has a rigorous scientific basis, was written by experienced child development experts, and that offers PROVEN results – if you don’t want an ‘average child’ then why would you use an ‘average’ curriculum?
 Very few curricula have proven and extra-ordinary results.
 You can check for the listing of any curriculum you are considering in the 2018 International Handbook for Early Childhood Education – this is a huge volume that catalogues all world-class approaches in detail.
 Do a Google search for “International Handbook of Early Childhood Education” and “name of the curriculum”.

 2. Offers an innovative approach and ‘content’ beyond what a regular academic institution would provide for your child – because if not, why are you homeschooling them?
-We know that some of you have other reasons, but we also know that you want the best for your child.
-In spite of newer research, the desperate need for change and the wide availability of innovative programs for schools, it can still be difficult for them and other academic institutions to embrace change for a large number of reasons – but you won’t have any such constraints.
+We know that some people have other reasons, but we also know that you want the best for your child.
+In spite of newer research, the desperate need for change and the wide availability of innovative programs for schools, it can still be difficult for academic institutions to embrace change for a large number of reasons – but you won’t have any such constraints.
 So find the best out there and go for it.

 3. Is play/game/story-based – no child of this age should be sat down to learn formally.
 If your child loves worksheets, for example, then give them a few by all means.
 But unless you want them to burn out, and/or become bored and uninspired students later on, don’t use worksheets as the main basis for your teaching and learning strategy with them.
 Use a program that helps you get into your child’s world, at their level, where you play, act out and generally have a blast learning through playing together.